On this page

 What skills do you learn in CNA classes in Raleigh?

-Enrolling in a CNA class in the Raleigh area teaches the skills for competent CNA care along with the technical knowledge needed to pass North Carolina’s nurse aide registry exam.
-Individuals seeking CNA registry explore many technical standards of the profession, including observation, communication, and motor skills critical to providing patients with adequate care.
+Individuals seeking CNA registry explore many technical standards of the profession, including communication, observation, and motor skills critical to providing patients with adequate care.
 Intellectual, behavioral, and emotional skills are also highlighted, ensuring CNAs can adapt and perform within the pressures of a medical environment.
-Successful students are self-motivated, compassionate, and integrity-driven.
+Successful students are self-motivated, have great interpersonal skills, are compassionate, and integrity-driven.

 How much do CNA classes cost in Raleigh?